dossma/youtube-targeted-downloader/README.md

 Thank you to its developers.

-Download the latest [release](https://github.com/yt-dlp/yt-dlp/releases/) and copy the extracted file it into the folder of your development setup, i.e. `c:\users\username\Anaconda3\` if you have installed the Anaconda package.
-This folder should be set as an environment variable.
+Download the latest [release](https://github.com/yt-dlp/yt-dlp/releases/) and copy the extracted file into the folder of your development setup, i.e. `c:\users\username\Anaconda3\` if you have installed the Anaconda package.

 ## Meta